Mafiasource/Mafiasource/public_html/install/README.md

 This application runs stable on web servers with the following (min) requirements
 - Web server 128MB+ RAM - 256MB+ storage 1GB+ preferred - Linux OS x32_64 kernel v3.10+
 - Apache 2
-- PHP 5.6 or higher with extensions PDO, PDO_MYSQL, DOM, IMAP, SOCKETS, GD
+- PHP 5.6 or higher not supported anymore due to used dependencies
-- PHP 7.2 or higher with extensions PDO, PDO_MYSQL, DOM, IMAP, SOCKETS, GD (Preferred)
 - PHP 8.0 or higher with extensions PDO, ND_PDO_MYSQL, DOM, IMAP, SOCKETS, GD
 - MySQL 13 or higher or MariaDB 10 or higher